 In all this, we are trying to protect the shareholder by making sure that a trailer is clean as it transfers pigs from the nursery to the finisher, and that pigs being transported from the finisher to the packer are clean.
 Lots of trailers never get washed when they go back to the farm to pick up market hogs.

-Contact any Pipestone System veterinarian to review transportation and other biosecurity protocols, and to hear what we’ve learned from the SDSU studies.
+Contact any Pipestone Management veterinarian to review transportation and other biosecurity protocols, and to hear what we’ve learned from the SDSU studies.